Tecumseh's confederacy: Religious revival

-In May 1805 Lenape Chief Buckongahelas, one of the most important native leaders in the region, died of either smallpox or influenza.
-The surrounding villages believed his death was caused by a form of witchcraft, and a witch hunt ensued leading to the death of several suspected Lenape witches.
-The witch hunts inspired a nativist religious revival led by Tecumseh's brother Tenskwatawa ("The Prophet") who emerged in 1805 as a leader among the witch hunters.
-His early popularity was fueled by the support of Blue Jacket, a prominent Shawnee War Chief.
-The Prophet's growing influence quickly posed a threat to the influence of the accommodationist chiefs, to whom Buckongahelas had belonged.
+In May 1805, Lenape chief Buckongahelas, one of the most important native leaders in the region, died of either smallpox or influenza.
+The surrounding villages believed his death was caused by a form of witchcraft, and a witch-hunt ensued leading to the death of several suspected Lenape witches.
+The witch-hunts inspired a nativist religious revival led by Tecumseh's brother Tenskwatawa ("The Prophet") who emerged in 1805 as a leader among the witch hunters.
+His early popularity was fueled by the support of Blue Jacket, a prominent Shawnee war chief.
+Tenskwatawa's growing influence quickly posed a threat to the influence of the accommodationist chiefs, to whom Buckongahelas had belonged.
 The suspected witches included a Christian missionary who had been living among the Lenape, and all were tortured.
 One of the victims was partially burnt by fire forcing him to confess to sorcery and to name his supposed co-conspirators.

 Tenskwatawa was influenced greatly by the teachings of Neolin and Scattamek, Lenape religious leaders who had died years earlier, and had predicted a coming apocalypse in which the white men would be overthrown by supernatural powers.
-As part of Tenskwatawa's religious teachings, he urged Indians to reject the ways of the whites, like liquor, Europeans style clothing, and firearms.
+As part of Tenskwatawa's religious teachings, he urged Indians to reject the ways of White Americans, such as liquor, European-style clothing, and firearms.
 He also called for the tribes to refrain from ceding any more lands to the United States.
 Numerous Indians—who were inclined to cooperate with the United States—were accused of witchcraft, and some were executed by followers of Tenskwatawa.
 Black Hoof was accused in the witch-hunt but was not harmed.
 From his village at Greenville, Tenskwatawa compromised Black Hoof's friendly relationship with the United States, leading to rising tensions with settlers in the region.
-He attracted a large number of followers, mostly Shawnee but some of his early followers were also Wyandot, Mingo, and Ottawas.
+He attracted a large number of followers, mostly Shawnee but some of his early followers were also Wyandot, Mingo, and Odawa.
 Black Hoof and other tribal leaders began to put pressure on Tenskwatawa and his followers to leave the area to prevent the situation from escalating into an open conflict.